Tudong: Name

 The term tudong or tudung is a Malay/Indonesian word, literally meaning the noun "cover", which is commonly translated as "veil" or "headscarf" in English.
 Tudong is usually used to describe the headscarf in Malaysia, while in Indonesia it is more common to call the tudong the kerudung or perhaps the jilbab.
 However, in recent years many speakers of Malay/Indonesian have simply began referring to the tudong/tudung/kerudung as hijab, a loanword from Arabic that reflects the growing Arabic cultural influence on the practice of Islam in Southeast Asia.

-In the Philippines, tudong or talukbong (Tagalog) refers to the standard hijab as worn by Muslim women.
+In the Philippines, tudong (Tagalog: talukbóng) refers to the standard hijab as worn by Muslim women.
 The term is interchangeable with the standard Arabic term hijab (alternatively spelled hidyab in Filipino), and usually takes the form of the headwrap, visor-type, al-amira, khimar or niqab (face veil) types of veiling.

-Another term, kombong (alternative spelling: combong), refers to an older style of headwrap hijab worn by Maranao, Iranun, and Maguindanao women with a semi-translucent shayla or malong (sarong) worn over the chest and drawn over the kombong for prayers, or for additional veiling when out of the house or familiar areas.
-Tudong, talukbong or kombong are native Austronesian words and cognates with Malay and Indonesian tudung or kerudung for the hijab.
-They are commonly used in languages spoken by Muslim Filipinos or Bangsamoros, including the three Danao languages of Maranao, Maguindanao and Iranun, Kaagan, and Tausug, Yakan, and Sinama (Bajau).
-In Tagalog or Bisaya, the standard Arabic word of hijab, the native term talukbong, or the English terms of "headscarf", "veil", or "scarf" are commonly used by non-Muslims to refer to the tudong instead.
+The term kombong (alternative spelling: combong) refers to an older style of headwrap worn by Maranao, Iranun, and Maguindanao women.
+This is paired with a semi-translucent shayla or malong (sarong) worn over the chest and drawn over the kombong for prayers, or for additional veiling when out of the house or familiar areas.
+These are native Austronesian words and cognates with Malay and Indonesian tudung or kerudung for the hijab, and are found in languages spoken by Muslim Filipinos including the three Danao languages (Maranao, Maguindanao and Iranun), Kaagan, and Tausūg, Yakan, and Sinama (Bajau).
+Among non-Muslims such as the Tagalog and Bisaya, the standard Arabic word hijab, the native terms talukbóng and belo (from the Spanish velo), or their English equivalents "headscarf", "veil", or "scarf", are commonly used in reference to any of these items.